Who is Josh Tongue? England’s uncapped bowler called up for Ireland Test

 He boasts a bowling average of 26.04 in first-class cricket, having taken 162 wickets in just 47 matches.

-In 2019, Tongue was first hit by a nerve tissue problem to his arm that affected him for more than a year, including two operations, and he only made his return in 2022.
+In 2019, Tongue was first hit by a nerve tissue problem ib his arm that affected him for more than a year, including two operations, and he only made his return in 2022.

 The injury was so severe there were questions over whether his career would continue, but the bowler who made three appearances for the England Lions before his injury, now stands on the brink of a Test debut.